-- What is the appropriate level of installed capacity of these technologies that minimizes cost?
+- What is the ideal installed capacity of these technologies to minimize costs?

 - How should the installed capacity be operated so as to minimize the total customer energy bill?

 - Where in the microgrid should distributed energy resources be installed and how should they be operated to ensure voltage stability?

 - What is the optimal DER solution that minimizes costs while ensuring resiliency targets?

 How does DER-CAM work?

 DER-CAM uses advanced mathematical modeling techniques to formulate the optimal multi-energy microgrid design problem as a mixed-integer linear program (MILP).
 Unlike simulation-based models or optimization models based on heuristic and non-linear formulations, this allows DER-CAM to quickly find globally optimal solutions to this highly complex problem.
 The key challenge lies in developing and implementing linear formulations that adequately represent different non-linear phenomena, and DER-CAM achieves this using a wide range of techniques.